 The main cause of response bias is simply that people are more interested in portraying themselves in the best possible light, instead of revealing what they really think, especially if those thoughts are less defensible.
 It’s not uncommon.
 Psychology has experienced a great deal of response bias when it comes to patients describing their personal traits, their attitudes on race or sex and their behaviors pertaining to alcohol and drug use.

 The truth is, the image we hold of ourselves is often in conflict with who we actually are.
-This is especially true when it comes to the identity we like to portray to others around us, such as when we respond in surveys.
-There are any number of psychological reasons for this behavior, and as interesting as they may be, they are off topic.
+This is especially true when it comes to the identity we like to portray to others around us, such as when we respond to surveys.
+There is any number of psychological reasons for this behavior, and as interesting as they may be, they are off-topic.

 Any organization that is conducting a survey of its customers is less concerned with the causes of dishonesty than with gathering the most accurately focused snapshot of those people.
 So, the bottom line is that you want to get the truth from your customers.